Graduate School

 Residence Requirements

-Beginning with fall 2020 the academic residence requirement for the master’s degree is 23 graduate Oregon State University credits after admission as a degree-seeking graduate student.
-A minimum of 23 resident credits are required on a master’s program.
-Thus, up to 22 credits taken at Oregon State University or elsewhere prior to acceptance into a 45-credit master’s program, may transfer into the master’s program.
-(This does not include graduate credits taken as an undergraduate, post-baccalaureate, graduate certificate or graduate nondegree seeking student, nor transfer courses.)
+Beginning in fall 2020, the academic residence requirement for the master's degree is 23 graduate Oregon State University credits after admission as a degree-seeking graduate student.
+A minimum of 23 resident credits are required on a master's program.
+Thus, up to 22 credits taken at Oregon State University or elsewhere prior to acceptance into a 45-credit master's program, may transfer into the master's program.
+(Transfer credit includes graduate credits taken as an undergraduate, post-baccalaureate, graduate certificate or graduate nondegree seeking student.)

 Language Requirements